Skip to content

 Frequently asked questions

-Do I need Class 4 impact-resistant shingles after a hail claim in Erie?
+Do I need to upgrade to impact-resistant shingles after hail damage?

 Wind/hail deductible notice